dmo575/social_website/README.md

         - no session: serve /welcome

 ### Sequrity
-I have a couple of things in place but they are basic and I'm not using Spring Security on the project since that's something that I haven't got a chance to learn yet.
+I have a couple of basic things in place.
+No Spring Security added to the project (In my TOLEARN list)

-These are the basic features I have implemented that I consider security-themed:
+These are the features I have implemented that I consider security-themed:
 - **Authentication**: I have a class that handles basic authenticationg of users and sessions.
 - **Hasing passwords**: I make sure I just store a hash to a password.
-- **Expirable sessionIds**: Session IDs have an expiration date, so no loggin in once and stayed logged in forever.
+- **Expirable sessionIds**: Session IDs have an expiration date, so no logging in once and staying logged in forever.
 - **Updating sessionIds**: I create a new sessionId on every contact with a user.
 This opens up a potential for optimization.
 Maybe have two timers, one for sessionId expiration and another substantially smaller timer to indicate that the sessionId should be refreshed.
 - **Sanitating userame/password characters**: I do some basic sanitation at the service layer, before interacting with the DAO.
 Right now is just a list of illegal characters that I think should not get to the DAO level.
-With username/password what I do is to throw an exception that lets the client know the issue.
+With username/password what I do is to throw an exception that lets the client know about the issue.

 **TODO**: